ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

     ![](media/FBCimage18.png)

-9. Copy the **Connection string** and save it to a text file or other storage location.
+9. Copy a **Connection string** and save it to a text file or other storage location.
 You’ll use this when creating a web app resource.

     ![](media/FBCimage19.png)